privacybydesign/yivi-portal/README.md

 | `/v1/<str:name>/environments/`                                                                                    | `GET`      | List all environments within a specific trust model                  |
 | `/v1/<str:trustmodel_name>/<str:environment>/`                                                                    | `GET`      | Retrieve details of a specific environment within a trust model      |

+## Testing API Endpoints
+As the front-end is still in development, you can import `postman-collection.json` in Postman, to easily test endpoints and format of data they return.

 ## Features